1601-mma2013/The-Journey-of-Life/README.md

 ####3.
 Attitudes

 - She wants to understand Abby better.
 Besides professional autism therapy services, she and her husband bring Abby to interative with programs of autistic children once a month.
-Also, she and her husband attend to the training programs that teaches parents strategies for managing challenging behavior in children with autism when they have free time.
+Also, she and her husband attend to the training programs that teaches parents strategies for managing challenging behaviour in children with autism when they have free time.

 ####4.
 Environments